mantidproject/mantid/dev-docs/source/ISISReflectometryInterface.rst

 :code:`GUI`
 ###########

 This directory contains all of the GUI code for the interface.
 Each separate component e.g. the Experiment tab, has its own subdirectory.
 Each of these components has its own view and presenter.
-There is also a :code:`Common` subdirectory for GUI components/interfaces common to more than one widget.
+There is also a :code:`Common` subdirectory for GUI components/interfaces common to more than one widget (e.g. the :code:`IMessageHandler` interface).

 Briefly the structure is as follows: